konsim83/TriangleMesh.jl/docs/src/man/examples.md

 ```julia
 switches = "penvVa0.01D"
 ```
+The `p` switch tells Triangle to read a polygon, `e` outputs the edges, `n` the cell neighbors, `v` a Voronoi diagram and so on.
+For details see the [documentation of Triangle](https://www.cs.cmu.edu/~quake/triangle.html).
 Now create the mesh with the command
 ```julia
 mesh = create_mesh(poly, switches)
 ```